squinkylabs/SquinkyVCV/docs/filter.md

 Also, adding a lot of distortion starts to make the filter act less like a filter.
 This is particularly true with "extra" filter types.
 These filter types will only sound as advertised if the Drive is moderate.
 Also, the Edge and caps controls can make the frequency response of the extra filter types change a lot.
 They are all useful sounds, but again, while learning about the different filter types it can be easier if you keep the other controls near their default settings.

+The *Voicing* control selects different wave-shapers between the filter stages, and some of these are quite different sounding.
+Some of them will generate even harmonics as well as odd.
+The standard transistor ladder has very little even harmonic content.

+Lastly, the CV inputs labeled "CV1" and "CV2" both modulate the filter cutoff.
+More about this below.

 ## Controls

 **Fc** - Filter cutoff.